 All great campaigns come from data — and the industry’s most advanced analytics dashboard can give you plenty of that.
-View conversion rates and visitors by channel or date, and compare page variations to see which converted better at the end of your trial.
+View conversion rates and visitors by channel or date, and compare page variations to see which converted better at the end of your trial:

-Review your heat maps
+Review your heatmaps

-Now, Instapage automatically tracks how your visitors behave using powerful heat mapping technology.
-While in “Preview” mode, simply click the “heatmap mode” toggle in the menu bar to see where people clicked, hovered, and scrolling on your landing page throughout the 14-day trial.
+With this built-in feature from Instapage, you’ll be able to click the “heatmap mode” toggle in the menu bar to see where people clicked, hovered, and scrolled on your post-click landing page throughout the 14-day trial: